readmees/erudite2020/README.md

 # Tweedejaarsproject: project course University of Amsterdam in cooperation with Sigrow
+## About us
+Erudite is a group of 5 motivated Artificial Intelligence second year bachelor students.
+We are Riemer Dijkstra, Otto Márton, Dionne Gantzert, Johannes Roelink and Mees Meester.
+For the 'Tweedejaarsproject' our group has been assigned to a company, Sigrow.
+They came up with a challenge for us to solve in four weeks.

 ## Introduction
 *This introduction can be found in #TODO: add file*